top of page

 I think as writers and filmmakers, we understand and appreciate that.

-However, I feel many US and European writers and filmmakers have underestimated the power of Mexican cinema that doesn't take place on the border.
+Nonetheless, I believe that numerous US and European writers and filmmakers have not fully recognized the potential of Mexican cinema that extends beyond border-centric narratives.

-I spoke about cities in New Mexico during my article Top 20 Cities to work as a Screenwriter.
-I think when we hear the word "Mexico" and "Hollywood" used together, we think of "New Mexico".
-Makes sense, since Netflix has offices in New Mexico, and most of our favorite television shows are shot there.
+In my article, " Top 20 Cities to work as a Screenwriter," I discussed cities in New Mexico.
+It's understandable that when people hear the words "Mexico" and "Hollywood" together, they might think of "New Mexico."
+This association makes sense, given that Netflix has offices in New Mexico, and many of our favorite television shows are filmed there.

 But did you know Netflix's regional headquarters is in Mexico City?
 They also have offices in São Paulo, Brazil.